natura-cosmeticos/SonarEsLintPlugin/README.md

 ## Changelog

+0.3.5 - Added flag to --no-inline-config into the Plugin Settings

 0.3.4 - Modified the ESLint plugin to deal with issues that registers line as 0

 0.3.3 - Added ESLint rules to disable-inline plugin